User Interface Coding Interviews

 • Vanilla JavaScript: Learn the DOM manipulation APIs.
 At the very least you should know how to create new DOM elements, add classes/attributes to them, and add child elements.
 If you come from a jQuery background, check out You might not need jQuery, a website showing you how to accomplish the common jQuery operations in Vanilla JavaScript.
 You will be pleasantly surprised to find out that with modern browser APIs there isn't really much need for jQuery anymore.

 • JavaScript UI framework: Be familiar with a UI framework of choice.
 Stick with the framework that you are most familiar with.
 There's no need and also probably not enough time to learn a new framework.
-If you are new to JavaScript UI frameworks, React will be our recommendation as it is the most popular library/framework to build UI right now and it is the most popular languages companies look for when hiring front end engineers.
+If you are new to JavaScript UI frameworks, React will be our recommendation as it is the most popular library/framework to build UI right now and what most companies look for when hiring front end engineers.

 3. Be familiar with writing CSS under interview conditions (small questions which won't require writing that much CSS):